Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Introduction

-In terms of enhancing architectural expressivity, one prevalent approach involves improving input representations, such as introducing Fourier feature encoding \cite{tancik2020fourier} to facilitate the learning of high-frequency functions.
-A more fundamental route lies in revolutionizing the network architecture itself.
-Recently, Kolmogorov-Arnold Networks (KAN), proposed by Liu et al. \cite{liu2024kan}, have emerged as a promising alternative.
+To address the problems mentioned above, existing studies have adopted two main approaches: optimizing training dynamics and improving the representational capacity of network architectures.
+Regarding the optimization of training dynamics to mitigate gradient flow pathologies, various dynamic adaptive weighting strategies have been developed to balance the contributions of different loss terms during optimization.
+These approaches often draw inspiration from multi-task learning, such as employing uncertainty-based weighting \cite{chen2025self} or designing heuristic algorithms for self-adaptive weight adjustment \cite{mcclenny2023selfadaptive, xiang2022selfadaptive}.
+In terms of enhancing architectural expressivity, one prevalent approach involves improving input representations, such as introducing Fourier feature encoding \cite{tancik2020fourier,wang2021eigenvector} to facilitate the learning of high-frequency functions.
+However, this method does not fundamentally resolve the spectral bias of neural networks; rather, it shifts or complexifies the issue.
+In some cases, this can lead to training dynamics that are difficult to predict and control.
+Therefore, researchers are committed to pursuing fundamental solutions by innovating at the foundational level of network architecture.
+Recently, Kolmogorov-Arnold Networks (KAN), proposed by Liu et al. \cite{liu2024kan} represent a significant breakthrough in this direction.
 Unlike MLPs, KAN places learnable spline-based activation functions on the "edges" of the network rather than using fixed activations on the "nodes."
-This design exhibits significant potential in terms of function approximation accuracy and parameter efficiency \cite{wang2025kolmogorov}, offering a viable path to overcoming the expressivity bottlenecks of MLPs.
+This design exhibits significant potential in terms of function approximation accuracy and parameter efficiency \cite{wang2025kolmogorov,shuai2025physics}, offering a viable path to overcoming the expressivity bottlenecks of MLPs.

-However, these two research trajectories remain largely decoupled.
-The potential of an expressive architecture, such as KAN, cannot be fully realized if its training process remains unstable.
-Conversely, an effective weighting strategy applied to an architecture with limited expressivity, such as an MLP, will inevitably be constrained by a lower performance ceiling.

-Therefore, this study proposes an integrated Dynamic Balancing Adaptive Weighting Physics-Informed Kolmogorov-Arnold Network (DBAW-PIKAN) framework, aimed at simultaneously addressing the dual challenges of architectural expressivity limitations and optimization imbalance inherent in PINNs.